Thinkful-Ed/starter-restaurant-reservation/README.md

 As a restaurant manager<br/>
 I want to free up an occupied table when the guests leave<br/>
-so that I can seat more guests at that table.<br/>
+so that I can seat new guests at that table.<br/>

 #### Acceptance Criteria